macacajs/macaca-reporter/README.md

 ---

-> macaca-reporter is a reporter used for mocha and other frameworks.
+> Reporter used for mocha and other frameworks.

 ## Installment